Nabzozifo/End-to-end-Encryption/Private Set Intersection/README.md

 # Private Set Intersection

 ## Installation requirement
-All library and module that the programs need are in the file requirement.txt.
-For installing all dependancies run pip install requirement.txt.
+The file requirement.txt contains all the libraries and modules that the programs need.
+To install all dependencies, run pip install requirement.txt.

 ## Utilisation
-For using this rogram you must run the two file in two terminals.
-First execute in one terminal the file Alice.py and after execute Bob.py in the second terminal.
+To use this program, you must run the two files in two terminals.
+First, execute the file Alice.py in one terminal, and then execute Bob.py in the second terminal.